Skip to Content

 It is quite an easy technique to know your fertile period.
 What you need is an experienced eye to identify what ovulation discharge looks like.

-First of all, wash your hand with soap and water then get a sample of your discharge with your fingers.
+First of all, wash your hands with soap and water, then get a sample of your discharge with your fingers.

-Ovulation discharge is non-smelly, whitish, egg-like, somewhat watery during ovulating, and stretchy.
+Ovulation discharge is usually non-smelly, clear to whitish, egg-like, somewhat watery during ovulation, and stretchy (like raw egg white).

 Having said that, the color of ovulation discharge may vary.
 If you experience a small gush of blood during ovulation it is possible for your discharge to look reddish, pinkish or yellowish.

 This is not usually common.
-But if your discharge looks brownish or pinkish and slimy, that’s a sign that you are ovulating or already ovulated.
+But if your discharge looks brownish or pinkish and slimy around the middle of your cycle, that can be a sign that you are ovulating or have just ovulated (ovulation spotting).

-For instance, if I were to be a lady (which I’m not) and my period started on the Ist of April and ended on the 5th of April, I will count another 4 days, that’s 9th of April, right?
+For instance, if I were to be a lady (which I’m not) and my period started on the 1st of April and ended on the 5th of April, I might count another 4 days to the 9th of April, and then assume that time is likely to be in my fertile window.

 There are other signs that show you are already in your fertile period.
 This guide explains all in details.